 Reducing the Use of Antipsychotic Medications in Nursing Homes

-National Partnership to Improve Dementia Care: exceeds goal to reduce use of antipsychotic medications in nursing homes: CMS announces new goal
+National Partnership to Improve Dementia Care: Exceeds goal to reduce the use of antipsychotic medications in nursing homes: CMS announces new goal

 - Coalition provides tools and support to achieve continued decreases

 The National Partnership to Improve Dementia Care, a public-private coalition, today established a new national goal of reducing the use of antipsychotic medications in long-stay nursing home residents by 25 percent by the end of 2015, and 30 percent by the end of 2016.
 The coalition includes the Centers for Medicare & Medicaid Services (CMS), consumers, advocacy organizations, providers and professional associations.

 Between the end of 2011 and the end of 2013, the national prevalence of antipsychotic use in long-stay nursing home residents was reduced by 15.1 percent, decreasing from 23.8 percent to 20.2 percent nationwide.
 The National Partnership is now working with nursing homes to reduce that rate even further.

 “We know that many of the diagnoses in nursing home residents do not merit antipsychotics but they were being used anyway,” said Patrick Conway, M.D., deputy administrator for innovation and quality and the CMS chief medical officer.
 “In partnership with key stakeholders, we have set ambitious goals to reduce the use of antipsychotics because there are – for many people with dementia – behavioral and other approaches to provide this care more effectively and safely.”